RAT+: Train Dense, Infer Sparse -- Recurrence Augmented Attention for Dilated Inference: Experiments

 \section{Experiments}

-In this section, we first present the performance of RAT+ under various sparse inference patterns, including dilated, hybrid, and top-k block attention.
-We then report efficiency, scaling, and ablation studies.
+In this section, we first demonstrate the effective dilated inference of RAT+ and position it among many existing efficiency methods.
+We then report its scalability up to the 7B model scale and ablation studies.